OrensteinLab/UniLib/README.md

 # Introduction

-In the UNILIB study, we used data from a Massive Parallel Reported Assay (MPRA) that measured gene expression for an oligo library with ~150,0000 Synthetic Upstream Regulatory Sequences (sURS) in yeast.
-This repository includes  the scripts for machine learning and anlysis used in the study.
-It also inculdes the different datasets and the trained ML models.
-In addition, the repository includes a script  for making predictions on new DNA sequence files using a chosen ML model from the models used in the study, and a script to train the ML model on a DNA sequence file
+In the UNILIB study, we leveraged data obtained from a Massive Parallel Reported Assay (MPRA) that systematically measured gene expression for an oligo library comprising approximately 150,000 Synthetic Upstream Regulatory Sequences (sURS) in yeast.
+This repository encompasses a comprehensive suite of scripts utilized for machine learning and analysis throughout the study.
+Included are the various datasets used in our investigation, as well as the trained machine learning models.

+Furthermore, the repository provides a script facilitating predictions on new DNA sequence files using a user-selected machine learning model from those employed in the study.
+Additionally, an accompanying script is available for training the machine learning model on a DNA sequence file.
+These resources collectively empower users to apply and extend the methodology established in our study, fostering reproducibility and further exploration in the field.

 # Setup environment